Deng Sui: Regency for Emperor An of Han

+Death

 In April 121, Empress Dowager Deng died and was buried with her husband Emperor He with full honors on 30 April.
 Emperor An finally took power at age 28.
 His wet nurse Wang Sheng (王聖) and trusted eunuchs Li Run (李閏) and Jiang Jing (江京), who had waited for years to have power, falsely accused Empress Dowager Deng of having considered deposing Emperor An and replacing him with his cousin, Liu Yi (劉翼) the Prince of Hejian.
 In anger, Emperor An removed all of Empress Dowager Deng's relatives from government and forced many of them to commit suicide.
 Later that year, however, he partially reversed his orders, and some of Empress Dowager Deng's relatives were allowed to return, but the clan had been decimated by then.

 Historical assessment

 Deng is considered to have ruled "with conspicuous competence."
 She was regarded as an able and diligent administrator, is considered responsible for the world's first official adoption of paper, and was a patron of the arts.
 During her regency, she cut palace expenses, provided relief for the poor, was able to meet the challenge of natural disasters including crippling floods, droughts and hailstorms in several parts of the empire, as well as largely quelling wars with Xiongnu and Qiang.
 She was praised for her attention to criminal justice.
 Well educated, Empress Deng created new positions for scholars, encouraged original thinking, and was responsible for the standardization of the five classics.
 She called 70 members of the imperial families to study the classics and oversaw their examinations herself.
-She is seen as the last effective ruler of the Han Empire, as the later Emperors and Empress Dowagers are pulled into internal power struggles and corruption, leading to the fall of the Empire.
+She is seen as the last effective ruler of the Han Empire, as the later Emperors and Empress Dowagers were pulled into internal power struggles and corruption, leading to the fall of the Empire.